TIMELINE

 AFTERWORD / LEARNINGS

-Real-world product design is more like solving a puzzle, rather than designing something new.
+Real-world product design is more like solving a puzzle.

 MAIN TAKEAWAYS